Legacy moment: Pelosi leads ‘somber’ Trump impeachment

 But in September, a group of new lawmakers from Trump-won districts, including Spanberger, gave Pelosi the cover to proceed with an impeachment inquiry.
 They wrote an op-ed published in The Washington Post supporting impeachment over Trump’s conduct toward Ukraine.

 But there was no need.
-By the time she entered the chamber Wednesday morning, Spanberger and all but two Democrats stood together to vote for impeachment.
+By the time she entered the chamber Wednesday morning, nearly all the Democrats stood together to vote for impeachment.

 “If we do not act now, we would be derelict in our duty,” she said.